GalaxHD551/lightstreamer/lightstreamer/README.md

 - You can destroy attach lights with DestroyLight

 - IMPORTANT :
-r,g,b,a are in linear color ! see :
+r, g, b, a are in linear color ! see :
 ```Lua
 -- Red color
 SetLightColor(lightid, 1.0, 0.0, 0.0, 0.0)